What Is Flash Memory and How Does It Work?

 Source

-For most use cases, flash memory has just one real drawback: its finite life span.
+For most use cases, there is really just one real drawback: its finite life span.
 Remember that NAND memory has to erase and rewrite whole blocks of memory rather than editing individual bits.
 Every time you do this, it uses what's called a "write cycle".
 This uses up a tiny bit of the metals inside the transistors, which will eventually be depleted over the course of many years.

 Each NAND chip has a finite number of write cycles, although it's a high number; often 100,000 or more.
 Plus, different flash memory technologies handle write cycles differently, so one changed file doesn't necessarily equal one write cycle.
 Because of this, however, it's still a good idea to maximize your flash drive's lifespan by not editing files directly on the drive.